williamma64/Personal_Website/README.md

 [mdbootstrap](https://mdbootstrap.com/)
 I used mdbootstrap for animations and other design nuances.

-My website is currently running using Apache2 on a Google Compute Instance.
+My website is currently running using Apache2 on a Google Compute Instance under the domain name I purchased.

 My current issue is that my contact page isn't necessarily what I would like it to be.
 I wanted a form that would be able to take in info, validate it, and send an email to myself.
 I tried to use php to